AIRI-Institute/DeepCT-inference-helper/README.md

 ## Computing resources

 * Inference is slow.
-One Tesla V100 produces ~6.5 variants per second.
+One Tesla V100 processes ~6.5 variants per second.
+24 cores of Xeon E5-2690 process 1 variant in 20 seconds.

 * That's why there's a cache implemented.
 All your processed variants will be added to